-House committee approves bill to create commission on slavery reparations, supporters call it long overdue
+House panel approves bill to create commission on slavery reparations

 Rep. Louie Gohmert (R-Tex.) introduced an amendment that would make the Democratic Party pay for the commission’s fees “since it is the only relevant entity today that supported the institution of slavery” throughout U.S. history.
 It failed on a voice vote.

-In response to Gohmert and other Republicans who made similar arguments that the Democratic Party bares responsibility for slavery, Rep. Hank Johnson (D-Ga.) argued that “white privilege is bipartisan” and continues to plague the country as seen recently when members of the mob that stormed the Capitol on Jan.
+In response to Gohmert and other Republicans who made similar arguments that the Democratic Party bears responsibility for slavery, Rep. Hank Johnson (D-Ga.) argued that “White privilege is bipartisan” and continues to plague the country as seen recently when members of the mob that stormed the Capitol on Jan.
 6 held Confederate flags.

-“Slavery was indeed ended 150 years ago but racism never took a day off and is alive and well in America,” he said before referencing black Americans who have recently been killed by police.
+“Slavery was indeed ended 150 years ago but racism never took a day off and is alive and well in America,” he said before referring to Black Americans who have recently been killed by police.
 “You can ask the family members of Daunte Wright, Breonna Taylor, Ahmaud Arbery or George Floyd.
 Black folks in this country cannot keep living and dying like this.
-But we’ll be forced to do so if white folks in America continue to refuse to look back at history.”
+But we’ll be forced to do so if White folks in America continue to refuse to look back at history.”

-Several Democrats on the committee took issue with comments from Republicans, particularly Rep. Tom McClintock (R-Calif.) who said the bill was “evil in its intent” and would cause division in the country.
+Several Democrats on the committee took issue with comments from Republicans, particularly those of Rep. Tom McClintock (R-Calif.), who said the bill was “evil in its intent” and would cause division in the country.

 “When someone in this room calls this evil and that this brings about evil, I cannot accept that,” Jackson Lee said.
 “I am offended.”